 Fivetran is a data pipeline that syncs data from apps, databases and file stores into our customers’ data warehouses.
-The question we get asked most often is “what data warehouse should I choose?”
-In order to better answer this question, we’ve performed a benchmark comparing the speed and cost of three of the most popular data warehouses — Amazon Redshift, Google BigQuery, and Snowflake.
+The question we get asked most often is, “What data warehouse should I choose?”
+In order to better answer this question, we partnered with Brooklyn Data Co. to compare the speed and cost of five of the most popular data warehouses:

-Benchmarks are all about making choices: what kind of data will I use?
+Benchmarks are all about making choices: What kind of data will I use?
 How much?
 What kind of queries?
-How you make these choices matters a lot: change the shape of your data or the structure of your queries and the fastest warehouse can become the slowest.
-We’ve tried to make these choices in a way that represents a typical Fivetran user, so that the results will be useful the kind of company that uses Fivetran.
+How you make these choices matters a lot: Change the shape of your data or the structure of your queries and the fastest warehouse can become the slowest.
+We’ve tried to make these choices in a way that represents a typical Fivetran user, so that the results will be useful to the kind of company that uses Fivetran.

 How did we configure the warehouses?

 We ran each warehouse in 3 configurations, in order to explore the cost-performance trade-off.

 Making cost comparisons between systems is challenging because each system offers different features that can be used to lower cost.
 These figures do not reflect the benefit of:

 - BigQuery on-demand pricing.

 These and other platform-specific features can be used to reduce costs for many workloads.